Real Estate Witch

 Zillow, Redfin, and HomeLight have the lowest median error rates in the industry, at around 7% for off-market properties.
 However, this means they're still frequently off by tens of thousands of dollars, and home value websites often don't factor in recent upgrades, renovations, or major repairs.

-The best home value websites can give you a rough ballpark estimate of a property’s value, but shouldn't be relied upon to set a listing price or submit an offer on a home.
+The best home value websites can give you a rough ballpark estimate of a property’s value, but shouldn't be relied on to set a listing price or submit an offer on a home.

 Instead, we recommend contacting a local realtor for a comparative market analysis (CMA) report.
-Connect with a real estate expert for a free, no-obligation CMA report today.
+Learn more about CMAs.

 How accurate are HomeLight home values?